rahulthakur897/razorpay-integration-angular-6/README.md

 # angular6
 # I have mention only steps related to razorpay-integration.
-Mean while if you have any issue or concern please let me know on
-rahulthakur897@gmail.com

 #Steps to integrate Razorpay Integration with angular 6 and above
 1. Add script tag in the bottom of html file, present in the src folder i.e.